Should You Quit Your Job While on Maternity Leave?

 Maternity leave is a transformative time.
 During leave from paid employment, moms recover from childbirth and adjust to the challenges and delight of new babies.
 For many moms, maternity leave is also a time to reevaluate their employment status.

-Quitting a job during maternity leave can be complicated.
+Quitting your job during maternity leave can be complicated.
 As with any resignation, you'll want to preserve your relationship with your employer.
 It'll also be important to avoid any potential financial repercussions for benefits used during maternity leave.

 Start this conversation with your manager early.
 Come up with a list of issues, as well as potential solutions.
 For instance, prior to parenthood, business travel may have felt like a pleasure.
 If it now feels burdensome, ask if the responsibility can be shifted to a co-worker.
 If late evenings, a long commute, or other schedule-related aspects of the job are a problem, ask about flexible work arrangements.